 A trust in interpreted using the same rules of construction for interpreting a will.
 Tenn.
 Code.
-Ann. § 35-15-112. "[T]he intention of the [grantor] must be ascertained, if at all possible, from the particular words used in the [trust] and from the context, general scope, and purpose of the instrument."
-In re Estate of McFarland, 167 S.W.3d 299, 302 (Tenn.
+Ann. § 35-15-112.
+"The intention of the grantor must be ascertained, if at all possible, from the particular words used in the trust and from the context, general scope, and purpose of the instrument." re state o arla, 1 7 S.W.3d 299, 302 (Tenn.
 2005).
 If the settlor reserves a power to amend the trust, the language used, and all of the circumstances must be considered to determine whether there are restrictions on that power.
-If there in unrestricted power to modify a trust, that power includes a power to revoke the trust.
-See Restatement (Third) of Trusts § 63 cmt. g.
+If there in u restr te o er to modify a trust, that power includes a power to revoke the trust.
+See estatement (Third) of Trusts § 3 cmt. g.

 A revocable trust cannot be considered a separate legal entity if the settlor retains unlimited control over the trust assets.
-See Restatement (Third) of Trusts § 25 (2003) ("[T]he property of [a revocable living] trust is ordinarily treated as though it were owned by the settlor."); See also cmt. a. ("In other substantive respects, the property held in a revocable trust is ordinarily to be treated as if it were property of the settlor and not of the beneficiaries.")
-When property is put into a a person shall be deemed to have placed under the provisions of this part that percentage of the total acreage of any parcel classified under this part that equals the percentage of such person's ownership interest in such parcel.
-If a parcel classified under this part is owned by a trust, partnership, corporation or other artificial entity, a person shall be deemed to have placed under this part that percentage of the total acreage of the parcel that equals the person's percentage interest in the ownership or net earnings of the entity.
-Further, a parcel owned by an artificial entity shall be aggregated with parcels owned by other artificial entities having fifty percent (50%) or more common ownership or control, and together the parcels may not exceed the maximum acreage provided in this section. . . .
+See estatement (Third) of Trusts § 25 (2003) (" The property of a revocable living trust is ordinarily treated as though it were owned by the settlor.")
+See also cmt. a. ("In other substantive respects, the property held in a revocable trust is ordinarily to be treated as if it were property of the settlor and not of the beneficiaries.")
+When property is put into a a person shall be deemed to have placed under the provisions of this part that percentage of the total acreage of any parcel classified under this part that equals the percentage of such person s ownership interest in such parcel.
+If a parcel classified under this part is owned by a trust, partnership, corporation or other artificial entity, a person shall be deemed to have placed under this part that percentage of the total acreage of the parcel that equals the person s percentage interest in the ownership or net earnings of the entity.
+Further, a parcel owned by an artificial entity shall be aggregated with parcels owned by other artificial entities having fifty percent (50) or more common ownership or control, and together the parcels may not exceed the maximum acreage provided in this section. . . .

-revocable trust, it is not considered a change of ownership and the property within a revocable trust would be imputed to the settlor.
-"Moreover, when property is conveyed into a revocable trust, it does not result in a change of ownership requiring a new application.
+revocable trust, it is not considered a change of ownership and the property within a revocable trust would be imputed to the settlor. " oreover, when property is conveyed into a revocable trust, to es of result a a eoo ers reur a e a lato.
 The reason for this is that a revocable trust can be revoked at any time by the person who created it.
 It is not until a revocable trust becomes irrevocable that a new application will be required."
-Tennessee Comptroller of the Treasury, Greenbelt Handbook for Assessors of Property § 35 (December 2018) (emphasis in original).
+Tennessee Comptroller of the Treasury, ree belt a boo or ssessors o ro ert § 35 (December 201) (emphasis in original).